TommasoMenghini/DPM-Models-for-Clustering/worldbank_data.md

   labs(fill = "Cluster", title = "Anno 2022") +
   theme(legend.position = "bottom")
 ```
 Let's consider the graph below.
-The Dirichlet process mixture model identifies **6 different clusters** and it's quite easy to recognize some patterns in the partition.
+The Dirichlet process mixture model identifies **8 different clusters**.
+When comparing these results with those reported in the [`country_data.md`](https://github.com/TommasoMenghini/DPM-Models-for-Clustering/blob/main/country_data.md) file; it can be observed that the `Red` and `Yellow` clusters retain a similar interpretation.
+However, there are also significant shifts that highlight how the global landscape has changed over the twelve years separating this graph from the earlier one. **India** is a stricking example: in the 2010 graph it was classified as a `Yellow` country, but in the 2022 graph it had shifted to a `Red` one. his transition aligns with expectations, as India is a developing country in several respects—not only economically, but also culturally and politically.

+Before delving into further considerations similar to the previous one, it is necessary to make a brief disclaimer.
+There are no theoretical reasons to assume that the clustering obtained in the [`country_data.md`](https://github.com/TommasoMenghini/DPM-Models-for-Clustering/blob/main/country_data.md) example should have any direct relationship with the clustering showed in the current graph.
+Even though this is undoubtedly true, it is also evident that some clusters share common countries across both examples, and therefore reflect common traits.
+For insance the `Red` cluster contains in both examples the countries that could be associated with the **Second Wold**, while the `Yellow` cluster is made up of poorer nations typically classified as part of the **Third World**.
+Encouraged by these parallels, we now turn our attention to three countries of particular interest: **China**, **Saudi Arabia** and **Ireland**.

 Focus on the `Green` cluster, which includes nations that belong to the **West**, not in a geographical sense, but rather in a political and economic context.
 For example **Japan, South Corea and Australia** are part of this cluster but they are not located in Europe or North America, therefore we can say that these `Green` countries are those that are more developed in socio-economic and health terms.

 The `Red` cluster contains countries that, at least in 2010, could be considered part of the **Second World** .
 These nations exhibit **varying levels of economic development**, often characterized by **strong industrialization** but also by **shortages in consumer goods** and living standards that are not consistently high.
 For example, the **Russian Federation** and **Brazil** are part of this cluster, which is convincing because these nations are known for economies heavily reliant on exporting raw materials such as natural gas and wood.